 Links are Penn College students hired to assist with the coordination and implementation of the Connections program, Penn College’s orientation program.
 They also work during Welcome Weekend for new students in both the fall and spring semesters.
 Through small and large group interactions, Links help prepare first-year, transfer, and nontraditional students and their guests to become members of the Penn College community.

-Contact: Sara Hillis, Associate Director of Student Activities
+Contact: Sara Hillis Ousby, Associate Director of Student Activities

 Resident Assistants are student leaders who work in our on-campus residence halls, bringing a sense of community and serving as positive role models to our resident population.
 RAs serve as peer advisers through interactions with residents and peer educators through programming initiatives.

-Benefits, which are for the academic semester year ((August 2012 through May 2013), include a room accommodation in the residence hall, $1,486 Board Plan (10 board meals per week with $200 flex and 5 guest meals each semester), waived Residence Life activity fee, and $200 College Store credit ($100 per semester).
+Benefits, which are for the academic semester year ((August 2014 through May 2015), include a room accommodation in the residence hall, 14 board meals per week with $200 flex and 5 guest meals each semester, waived Residence Life activity fee, and $200 College Store credit ($100 per semester).